 Barbie got in a fight with some non-cops, one of them being DJ Phil, and it was like your nephew playing Street Fighter II for the first time and only pressing the medium-kick button.
 But what a flying leg arsenal he had!
 Check out these dope moves:

 That'll teach you clowns to bring guns to a leg fight!

 Soon Angie, Julia, and Barbie met the kids at the secret meeting spot and then the mini-dome started freaking out and begging the kids to touch it, and the kids obliged.
 First it went red!

 Then it went white and gave us a really good luck at these kids' hands!

 Then it totally broke apart.
 Guess they don't make mini-domes like they used to.

 But it left behind the egg and that poor butterfly that got covered by all that dome dirt.
-Everyone was really sad because the butterfly was dead but I bet not one of them was even half as sad when over the genocides in Rwanda.
+Everyone was really sad because the butterfly was dead but I bet not one of them was even half as sad over the genocides in Rwanda.
 Kids these days!
 Anyway, upset about the dead butterfly, they decided to do what they always do when they're stuck.
 They touched it.
 And lo and behold, it came to life!
 Norrie was really happy.

 Then the butterfly flew around and there was some really nice gentle new-age music playing that my aunt would have loved and everyone got to practice staring at an object that would be CG'd in later.